CIKM-2021/hive-db/README.md

 On Linux: `apt install httpie`
 License

-## Parameters usage and Examples of the API Calls
+## Parameters Usage

-- We will separate the api to three target:
+- We will separate the APIs into three targets:
-  1. **Blocks**: get the blocks from hive chain which get all of transactions of hive blockchain blocks.
+  1. **Blocks**: get the blocks from the Hive blockchain, which gets all of the transactions of hive blockchain blocks.
   2. **Posts**: get the posts we filtered from the transactions of the blocks.
   3. **Comments**: get the comments we filtered from the transactions of the blocks.

-- The current version APIs would serve data from Hive from **March 27th** to **December 6th**
+- The current version APIs would serve data of Hive mainnet from **March 27th, 2020** to **December 6th, 2021**.
+The duration is after [Steem Hard Fork](https://www.coindesk.com/steem-hard-fork-hive).

-- The following parameters in bellow table will help the request more specific.
-Let's go over come them and try each one as well.
+- The following parameters in bellow table will help the request be more specific.

 | Parameter | Description | Default | Accepted Values | blocks | posts | comments | statistic |
 |---|--------|---|---|---|---|---|---|